AhmedElsharkawyCS/browser-fingerprinting/README.md

 | Opera   | 47+     | Full support   |

 **Note**: Some features may have limited availability on older browsers or privacy-focused configurations.

-### Audio Fingerprinting

-Due to browser security policies, AudioContext creation requires a user gesture.
-The library automatically falls back to audio capability detection when AudioContext cannot be created, ensuring the fingerprinting process never fails due to this restriction.

 ## Privacy & Ethics